Mileston-co/mb-docs/docs/api-status-check.md

 ### 1. Regular Monitoring
 - Set up alerts for unhealthy status responses
-- Monitor memory usage trends
+- Monitor memory usage trends across all services
+- Use automated monitoring tools to check all endpoints

 ### 2. Logging
 - Log status check results for debugging
-- Track uptime and performance metrics
+- Track uptime and performance metrics for each service
+- Implement centralized logging for all service health checks

+### 3. Load Balancing
+- Use health checks for load balancer configuration
+- Implement circuit breakers based on status responses

 ### 4. Security
 - Use HTTPS in production environments
+- Implement rate limiting on status endpoints if needed

 ## Troubleshooting